Cloverfield: Plot

 Rob, Hud, Lily, and Marlena venture up to Midtown Manhattan to rescue Beth from her apartment.
-Finding themselves in a battle between the creature and the military, they hide in a nearby subway station and decide that staying underground will be safer.
+After being caught in a battle between the creature and the military, they hide in a nearby subway station and decide that staying underground will be safer.
 While walking through the subway tunnels toward Midtown, they are attacked by a group of parasites, one of which bites Marlena.
-The four escape the tunnels and enter Bloomingdale's, where they are found by soldiers and taken to a field hospital within.
-When Marlena begins to bleed from her eyes, she is forcibly taken away from the group by a biohazard team and explodes shortly after.
+The four escape the tunnels, and are found by soldiers and taken to a field hospital.
+When Marlena begins to bleed from her eyes, she is forcibly taken away from the others by a biohazard team, before her body swells and explodes.
 Rob, still intending to save Beth, persuades a commander to release them.
-He is informed when the last evacuation helicopter will depart before the military executes its "Hammerdown Protocol", a saturation bombing operation which will kill the monster but also destroy Manhattan.
-The survivors travel to the Time Warner Center, find Beth impaled on exposed rebar, and rescue her.
-The group then travels to the Grand Central Terminal, where they reencounter the creature.
+He is informed when the last evacuation helicopter will depart before the military executes its "Hammerdown Protocol", a saturation bombing operation which may kill the creature but will also destroy Manhattan.

-Lily is rushed into the first helicopter to escape.
-Rob, Beth, and Hud are taken away in a second helicopter, witnessing the creature being attacked with Mark 82 bombs by a B-2 Spirit.
-It briefly collapses, but rises from the smoke and strikes the helicopter, causing it to crash into Central Park.
-The group survives the crash and escapes the wreckage.
-After placing the camera down to help an injured Rob, Hud turns back to retrieve it when the creature suddenly appears and partially devours him.
+Rob, Hud and Lily travel to the Time Warner Center, find Beth impaled on exposed rebar in her damaged apartment, and rescue her.
+The quartet then travel to the evacuation point at Grand Central Terminal, and reach the evacuation helicopters.
+Lily is rushed into the first departing helicopter, while Rob, Beth, and Hud are evacuated in a second helicopter, and witness the creature being bombed by a B-2 Spirit.
+The creature briefly collapses, but rises from the smoke and strikes the helicopter, causing it to crash in Central Park.
+The trio survive the crash and escape from the wreckage, but the creature approaches the crash site and kills Hud.
 Rob and Beth grab the camera and take shelter under Greyshot Arch.
-As air raid sirens blare, Rob and Beth each provide their last testimony of the day's events.

-The arch begins to crumble, and the camera is knocked out of Rob's hand and buried beneath the rubble.
-Rob and Beth proclaim their love for each other just as the bombing commences, possibly killing them both, while the camera freezes before the footage cuts.
+As air raid sirens blare, they each provide their last testimony of the day's events.
+The arch begins to crumble as the bombing commences, and the camera is knocked out of Rob's hand and buried beneath the rubble.
+Rob and Beth proclaim their love for each other, and are heard screaming as the footage cuts out.

 The film ends with the finale of Rob and Beth's trip to Coney Island a month earlier.
-Unseen by them, a barely discernible object falls from the sky and into the ocean.
+Unseen by them, a barely discernible object falls from the sky and into the ocean (in the right area of the footage).

-After the credits, a voice can be heard saying, “Help us.”
-When played in reverse, it says “It’s still alive”.
+After the credits, a voice can be heard seemingly saying, "Help us".
+When played in reverse, it says "It's still alive".